nashid/org-structure-slack/README.md

 The bot also integrates with PagerDuty and can be used to page a team.
-The team's PagerDuty service is looked up using the cli (it expects a team column called 'PagerDuty') and the PagerDuty auth token is read from the ORG_STRUCTURE_PD_TOKEN environmant variable.
+The team's PagerDuty service is looked up using the cli (it expects a team column called 'PagerDuty') and the PagerDuty auth token is read from the ORG_STRUCTURE_PD_TOKEN environment variable.

 ## Usage